Snejana Onopka: Personal life

 Onopka was quoted in Teen Vogue saying this about her family: "My mother collects tear sheets of everything she sees me in."
 And about her father: "My father was in a rock band when I was growing up, so he's used to the spotlight.
 I like to sing, too."
 According to Ukrainian media, she was previously engaged in 2009 to Ukrainian businessman Oleksandr Onyshchenko.

 In 2011, Onopka married Ukrainian businessman Mykola (Nikolay) Shchur.
 In 2020, she stated that her husband had physically abused her throughout the marriage, while also adding that he did not agree with the divorce and wanted to take away her property.

 In 2022, she moved to Riga, Latvia, due to the Russian invasion of Ukraine.

-In a 2024 Instagram post, she announced that she remarried.
+In a 2024 Instagram post, she announced that she remarried, without revealing the identity of her spouse.

 Onopka speaks fluent Russian, Ukrainian, and English.